farulivan/static-site-generator/content/investigate-logs/index.md

 **Friday, 4:52 PM**

-You take a deep breath and open the CI/CD dashboard.
-The logs are a mess, but you're a professional.
-You've debugged worse.
+Deep breath.
+You open the CI/CD dashboard.
+The logs are a mess, but whatever.
+You've seen worse.

 The error message stares back at you: